Emancipation

 Emancipation instructions

-The minor applying for emancipation must complete the application and submit $265.00 in check or money order payable to the Trial Court Clerk.
+The minor applying for emancipation must complete the application for the Trial Court Clerk.
 A minor can also file through an attorney.
 Attorney’s fees range from $250 to $300 or higher, plus filing fees for uncontested cases.
 Once the application is accepted, the court must conduct a preliminary hearing within 10 days.
 Final judgment must be completed within 60 days.

 General Information